AhmadMoemen/erofs/README.md

 ### Prerequisites ###
 - Linux running kernel 5.4 or up (check with `uname -r`)
+- I suggest not to use WSL as it has disabled SELinux

 ### Image rebuilding ###
 - Used to rebuild read-only erofs images into EXT4 mountable images.